 The actual AGC decay time maximum is based on a counter length, so the maximum decay time scales with the clock setup that is used.
-The table below shows the relationship of the NADC ratio to the maximum time available for the AGC decay.
+Table 4 shows the relationship of the NCODEC ratio to the maximum time available for the AGC decay.
 In practice, these maximum times are extremely long for audio applications and should not limit any practical AGC decay time that is needed by the system.
-(In the TLV320AIC3105, the NDAC setting must be the same as the NADC setting.
-The NDAC ratio is set on page 0, register 2.
-The NDAC is set equal to NADC by setting the value of bits D7-D4 equal to that of bits D3-D0.)